input-output-hk/catalyst-core/book/src/05_unified_platform/voting/vote.md

 - Distributed Key Generation Protocol
 - Ballots encryption
 - Joint decryption
+- Tally
 - Randomness generation
 - Several types of voting systems (approval voting, preferential voting)

 ## Context

 The philosophy of the voting protocol is implementation-agnostic.

 > The implemented voting protocol can be used not only for blockchain systems.
 It can be successfully reused, for instance, to deploy a secure decentralized fault tolerant voting scheme in some private network where participating entities communicate directly with each other instead of using a blockchain as a channel.